-- 1. If at all possible, the person should first make an attempt to consult and work with the individual involved to resolve the matter; - 2.
-If the person cannot obtain satisfactory results from such a conference, s/he must file a complaint within 20 (twenty) working days in writing with the EOO.
+1. If at all possible, the person should first make an attempt to consult and work with the individual involved to resolve the matter:

+- 2. If the person cannot obtain satisfactory results from such a conference, s/he must file a complaint within 20 (twenty) working days in writing with the EOO.
 This timeframe can be extended or waived by the EOO for good cause shown. - 3.
 In situations involving faculty or staff, the EOO will first engage the Director of Human Resources or his/her designee to investigate the complaint (if this has not already occurred) and issue a recommendation.
 In situations involving a student, the EOO will first engage the Vice President of Student Success or his/her designee to investigate the complaint (if this has not already occurred) and issue a recommendation or decision. - 4.
 If the recommendation or decision is not satisfactory to one or more of the parties, s/he must notify the EOO in writing within five (5) working days.
 This timeframe can be extended or waived by the EOO for good cause shown. - 5.
 The EOO will then render a decision on the matter within five (5) working days.
-The EOO will provide a rationale for the decision. - 6.
-If either party is dissatisfied with the decision of the EOO, the party can request in writing, within five (5) business days of receiving the decision of the EOO, that the President of

-Fort Valley State University review the matter.
+The EOO will provide a rationale for the decision.
+Note that if the EOO officer, in his/her discretion, determines that additional investigative measures are necessary, this time frame may be extended accordingly.
+Ordinarily, the time frame will not exceed thirty (30) working days. - 6.
+If either party is dissatisfied with the decision of the EOO, the party can request in writing, within five (5) business days of receiving the decision of the EOO, that the President of Fort Valley State University review the matter.
 S/he will inform the parties in writing of his/her decision, and the decision will be final at the institution level.
 The decision will be in writing, typically within ten (10) days from the date of receipt of the appeal.